 With 15 consecutive years of deep dive, pan diversity, inclusive recruitment reviews under our belt, we are taking the already well established Clear Assured assessment and development framework to the highest level.

-Following consultation with more than 150 organisations, Clear Assured is evolving into a new standard that will encompass all aspects of diversity and inclusion, whilst still retaining our disability expertise.
-To support you through the new standard, Clear Kit will be full of new content covering all nine protected characteristics and social mobility becoming your comprehensive online resource centre.
+Following consultation with more than 150 organisations, Clear Assured is evolving into a new standard that encompasses all aspects of diversity and inclusion, whilst still retaining our disability expertise.
+To support you through the new standard, the new framework is full of new content covering all nine protected characteristics and social mobility, becoming your comprehensive online resource centre.

-We are pleased to announce that Clear Assured will become an inclusive talent management standard for businesses aiming to attract, employ and retain the broadest diversity of talent.
+We are pleased to announce that Clear Assured is the inclusive talent management standard for businesses and organisations of all sizes aiming to attract, employ and retain the broadest diversity of talent.

 Starting at ‘Foundation’ level, employers will automatically be rewarded for undertaking specific activities (like training, policy audits, and accessibility reviews) that contribute to becoming a more inclusive employer.
 The more an organisation does, the higher the level of reward and subsequent level of overall Achievement Award.

-Our easy to use online platform needs just one or two administrators.
-They will manage the process of achievement across four broad talent management areas - Policy and Process, Attracting Talent, Assessing Talent and Keeping Talent.
-As each milestone is recorded in each area, the overall achievement award changes from Foundation through Bronze, Silver, and Gold to the ultimate award of Platinum.
+The easy to use online platform needs just one or two administrators.
+They manage the process of achievement across four main talent management areas - Policy and Process, Attracting Talent, Assessing Talent and Retaining Talent.
+The system uses a sophisticated algorithm to direct the D&I activities most needed by each organisation.
+As the results of activities are recorded in each area, the overall achievement award changes from Foundation through Bronze, Silver, and Gold to the ultimate award of Platinum.

 The newly developed standard ensures all key people involved in talent management take part in getting the organisation started.